ila-w/fake-news-detection/README.md

 <br/>

-6. Before going any further, make sure "true-news.csv" and "fake-news.csv" from the datasets folder are inside or the code will be unable to run.
-You can check this by manually navigating to the "fake-news-detection" folder using your system's terminal or folder navigation program (Finder or File Explorer) and then going into the "datasets" folder.
+3. Before going any further, verify that the "true-news.csv" and "fake-news.csv" files are inside the `datasets/` folder or the code will be unable to run.
+You can check this by navigating to the folder using your system's terminal or folder navigation program (Finder or File Explorer).
    ```text
    fake-news-detection/
    └── datasets/